GrahamWillis/react-bi-sales-reports/README.md

 ##### The server
 http://localhost:8080/graphql

+##### Docker
+docker build -t=dashboard .
+docker run -p 3000:8080 dashboard docker-compose up -d

 To do:
-- Choose a good colour palette for the chart.
 - Add drop and click interactions for the chart
-- Fix auto-scaling
+- Improve auto-scaling
-- Dockerize
-- Deploy to AWS
-- Write Blog

-docker build -t=dashboard .
-docker run -p 3000:8080 dashboard